 It would be irresponsible of your froggy frogs not to mention that purchasing single-day lift tickets like this is the most expensive way to buy lift tickets.
-Plus you will miss out on the priority reservations period.
-So if you are planning to ski at least 4 days this season, consider an Epic Pass to get priority reservations and the most flexibility.
+If you are planning to ski at least four days this season, consider an Epic Pass to get priority reservations and the most flexibility.

-Large, quick-service restaurants are being reconfigured for a cafeteria-style approach, with guests in a single line that passes all food areas on the way to the register.
-(This reduces the scramble of people heading in different directions.)
-All restaurant transactions will be cashless unless required by local laws.
-It’s still early in the season, but it’s possible that new line wait technology (such as a type of mobile order that our theme park readers may be familiar with) could be implemented.
+Last season, large, quick-service restaurants were reconfigured for a cafeteria-style approach, with guests in a single line that passed all food areas on the way to the register.
+(This reduced the scramble of people heading in different directions.)
+All restaurant transactions remain cashless unless required by local laws.

 Try dining at less popular times, getting an early or late lunch to avoid the rush.
-If a restaurant reaches capacity, employees ask guests to either visit another restaurant or wait until others leave before they enter.
 Bad weather days that make outdoor dining unavailable will definitely create more demand for indoor seating, so choose your breaks wisely those days.
 Whenever weather permits, choose outdoor seating.